-The New Culture Movement was a group of young reformist Chinese, formed in the mid 1910s.
+The New Culture Movement was a group of young reformist Chinese, formed in the mid-1910s.
 It attacked the traditions of Confucianism and called for a revision of Chinese culture to incorporate Western, modern and secular values.
-Several individuals from this group participated in the May Fourth Movement and became foundation members of both the Guomindang and the Communist Party.
+Several individuals from this group participated in the May Fourth Movement and became founding members of both the Guomindang and the Communist Party.

 New Life Movement

 The New Life Movement was a social and ideological movement, formed in 1934 by Jiang Jieshi and his wife, Soong May-ling.
 The New Life movement was anti-communist and drew on Confucian values and aspects of fascism.
 It preached the virtues of clean and healthy living, self-discipline, obedience, political authoritarianism and social hierarchy.